I worked as a UX/CX design intern for Click2Cloud, a B2B cloud migration, automation, and services company based in Bellevue, Washington.

 Collecting Information: The Form

 The form design presented a unique challenge because it was an absolute business priority for the company to encourage people to share information with the business development manager.
-The button was already present, but the next iteration of that idea would be to ensure that people who would enter the form page would fill out the information.

-I used two psychologically effective UI patterns to ensure the potential visitors would share their information before reaching my final design:
+I used two psychologically effective UI patterns to ensure the potential visitors would share their information before reaching my final design.

 a) Isolation Effect: Items that stand out on a page are more memorable.
 This meant de-emphasizing the rest of the items on the page in favor of a bright form front and center.